 What does the law say about driving with arthritis?

 When applying for a provisional licence you must declare that you have arthritis.
-You'll have to pass the same test as any other drivers but may be allowed extra time.
+You'll have to pass the same test as other new drivers, but you may be allowed extra time.

-Some people with arthritis ask if they can be exempted from wearing a seat belt.
-This isn’t recommended because of the dangers if you have an accident.
+Some people with arthritis ask if they have to wear a seat belt.
+By law, you must wear a seat belt unless you have a medical exemption.
 It's better to adapt the seat and seat belt height for your comfort.
 There are also adaptations available if you find it difficult to fasten your seat belt.
 Ask your occupational therapist about these.